 Deliberately choosing to change one’s unpleasant circumstances is the first step toward success.
 While life-changing decisions differ across individuals and situations, they share the same vigor and determination.
 This is the precise moment you say; That’s it!
 I have had it!
 I can’t take it anymore!
 You don’t know what the outcomes will be, what resources and efforts it will require, but you commit to claiming your fuller, happier, and more meaningful life.
 Steve Jobs decided to make a dent in the universe after he knew he was adopted.
 His stolen bike drove Muhammad Ali’s decision to learn to fight.
 Life has plenty in store for you.
 Are you ready to decide today to reach the next level?

-Acknowledge Your Strengths
+They Acknowledge Their Strengths

 Many of us fixate on our flaws while discounting our unique talents.
 As a life coach, I spend a great majority of the time helping clients focus on their strengths.
 Success results from improving our deficiencies and leveraging our strengths, not disparaging ourselves.
 When you catch yourself saying “There is nothing successful about me,” remember, nobody can consistently fail and vice versa.
 Acknowledge your advantage and use them to fuel you.
 See your failures for what they are—temporary setbacks to help you improve.